AMSP-04/NETN-METOC/FAFD.md

 ## Examples

-### Weather Condition Covering a Geographical Area
+### Global Weather

-Information about the general weather condition in a specific grographical area can be represented using the HLA object class **WeatherCondition**.
-General weather conditions such as Temperature, Wind and Precipitaion can be modelled but also more detailed information regarding Barometric Pressure and Humidity.
-Visual range and Haze conditions can also be represented.

-All attributes of WeatherCondition objects are optional and althogh in this example we are referencing a specific geographical area, if no such reference is provided the weather condition is assumed to be global.
+and althogh in this example we are referencing a specific geographical area, if no such reference is provided the weather condition is assumed to be global.

+### Overlapping Conditions
+If EnvironmentConditions with overlapping regions/locations exist the following rules applies:

+* Wind Speed, Wind Direction, Precipitation Intensity, Temperature, Humidity, BarometricPressure are calculated as the average in the overlapping EnvironmentConditions
+* Visibility is calculated as the minimum visibility distance of the overlapping EnvironmentConditions.
+* Conflicting precipitation types are resolved according to the following precedence: Snow, Hail, Rain, No Precipitation.
+E.g. If there is one overlapping Environment Condition with Snow the result is always Snow.
+* For the same Haze type the average density should be used.
+Multipe overlapping EnvironmentConditions with different Haze type can exist.